-Our team had been considering an offer for acquisition and we have finally decided on our user-friendly and searchable listing service being acquired and integrated, but we’re still offering consulting, our blog and informational resources.
+Our team had been considering an offer for acquisition and we have finally decided on our user-friendly and searchable listing service being acquired and integrated.
+We’re still offering consulting, our blog and informational resources.
 The acquisition of the listing service will allow even more people to be served who are seeking remote jobs.

 So for now, if you’re seeking a work opportunity we suggest looking at these resources, selected by our team for including different sectors and fields.